IQTLabs/Teachable-Camera/dashboard/README.md

 ### Install Tools

-1. On a separate computer install both Node (which comes with NPM).
+1. On a separate computer install Node (which comes with NPM).

 2. In this directory run `npm install`